ggerganov/llama.cpp/CONTRIBUTING.md

     > This guideline is yet to be applied to the `llama.cpp` codebase.
 New code should follow this guideline.

 - (TODO: abbreviations usage)

+# Preprocessor directives

+- (TODO: add guidelines with examples and apply them to the codebase)

+    ```cpp
+    #ifdef FOO
+    #endif // FOO
+    ```

+# Documentation

+- Documentation is a community effort
+- When you need to look into the source code to figure out implementation details to figure out how to use an API consider adding a short summary to the header file for future reference
+- When you notice incorrect or outdated documentation, please update it

 # Resources